 Bureau of Economic Analysis, Commerce.

-By this Notice, the Bureau of Economic Analysis (BEA), Department of Commerce is informing the public that it is conducting the mandatory survey titled Quarterly Survey of Foreign Airline Operators' Revenues and Expenses in the United States (BE-9).
+By this Notice, the Bureau of Economic Analysis (BEA), Department of Commerce, is informing the public that it is conducting the mandatory survey titled Quarterly Survey of Foreign Airline Operators' Revenues and Expenses in the United States (BE-9).
+The data collected on the BE-9 survey are needed to measure U.S. trade in transport services and to analyze the impact of U.S. trade on the U.S. and foreign economies.
 This survey is authorized by the International Investment and Trade in Services Survey Act.

 Start Supplemental Information

-How To Report: Reports can be filed via BEA's electronic reporting system at www.bea.gov/efile.
-Additionally, copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, can be obtained from the BEA Web site at www.bea.gov/surveys/iussurv.htm.
-Inquiries can be made to BEA at (202) 606-5588.
+How To Report: Reports can be filed using BEA's electronic reporting system at www.bea.gov/efile.
+Copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, can be downloaded from www.bea.gov/ssb and submitted through mail or fax.
+Form BE-9 inquiries can be made by phone to BEA at (301) 278-9303 or by sending an email to email@example.com.

 When To Report: Reports are due to BEA 45 days after the end of each calendar quarter.

-Paperwork Reduction Act Notice: This data collection has been approved by the Office of Management and Budget (OMB) in accordance with the Paperwork Reduction Act and assigned control number 0608-0068.
+This data collection has been approved by the Office of Management and Budget (OMB) in accordance with the Paperwork Reduction Act and assigned control number 0608-0068.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a valid control number assigned by OMB.
-The estimated average annual public reporting burden for this collection of information is 6 hours per response.
-Send comments regarding this burden estimate to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, Washington, DC 20230; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0068, Washington, DC 20503.
+Public reporting burden for this collection of information is estimated to average 6 hours per response.
+Additional information regarding this burden estimate may be viewed at www.reginfo.gov; under the Information Collection Review tab, click on “Search” and use the above OMB control number to search for the current survey instrument.
+Send comments regarding this burden estimate to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, 4600 Silver Hill Rd., Washington, DC 20233; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0068, 725 17th Street NW, Washington, DC 20503, or via email at OIRA_Submission@omb.eop.gov.

 End Supplemental Information